evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 The Nio ET7 comes equipped with one sound system option:

-- **Premium sound system**: This system features 23 speakers and delivers a maximum output of  watts.
+- **Premium sound system:**: This system features 23 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.